Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Elisha Made a Break from His Past

-What Elisha did after he was anointed to follow in Elijah's footstep is an excellent example to prove why we should get rid of things from our past before we were called to follow Jesus.
-Keep in mind however that what you get rid of isn't all bad things at all.
+What Elisha did after he was anointed to follow in Elijah's footsteps is an excellent example to prove why we should get rid of things from our past before we were called to follow Jesus.
+Keep in mind however that what you should get rid of isn't all bad things at all.
 They might have been good for you in your former life.
 In order to move freely to serve God, you must make the conscious decision to get rid of even good things from your past.

-According to 1 Kings 19:19-21, Elisha had at least twelve yoke of oxen because that's what the scriptures say he was plowing with.
+According to 1 Kings 19:19-21, Elisha had at least twelve yokes of oxen because that's what the scriptures say he was plowing with.
 He could have had others that he was not plowing with on the day he was called to follow Elijah.
 That means he was wealthy with at least 24 oxen because a yoke is a pair.

-There are very good reasons Elisha took his yoke of oxen and slaughtered them.
+There are very good reasons Elisha took his yokes of oxen and slaughtered them.
 There are reasons he burned the plowing equipment.
 There are reasons he cooked the meat and gave it to the people to eat.
 Let's explore each of those reasons.

-In the above scripture, Elisha was in the field plowing with his yoke of oxen along with his workers.
+In the above scripture, Elisha was in the field plowing with his yokes of oxen along with his workers.
 This proves that God can call you at any place and any time.
 You do not have to be in church praying along with a group of other people.
 Elijah was at work minding his own business when God sent Elijah to anoint him to be a prophet.

 Some people say they ran from God when they were called.
 However, Elisha did not hesitate.
 He immediately put things in order to follow Elijah.
 Elisha killed all 24 oxen and burned his plowing equipment.
 By doing so, he made a break from his past.
 No longer would he plow with his oxen and equipment again.
 Without them, he could not return to his life as a wealthy farmer.